 MBBS Seats In India

 Most of the medical candidates in India look for government MBBS seats by scoring high in NEET exams.
 MBBS seats in India are limited & the competition is vast.
-NEET entrance exam is compulsory for the candidates who want to pursue medical studies under the MBBS course.
+The NEET entrance exam is compulsory for candidates who want to pursue medical studies under the MBBS course.
 NEET is conducted for MBBS seats in India by the central board of secondary education annually.
 There is no other national level entrance exam other than NEET for total MBBS seats in India.

-Cut-off percentage for MBBS seats in India
+The cut-off percentage for MBBS seats in India

 Eligibility to get MBBS seat in India

-- The candidates must clear the All India Entrance Exam (NEET).
+The candidates must clear the All India Entrance Exam (NEET).

 Entrance examinations to get MBBS seats in India

-Entrance examinations are conducted at the central level and at the university level for the allocation of MBBS seats.
+Entrance examinations are conducted at the central level and the university level for the allocation of MBBS seats.

-- AIIMS: All India institute of medical science entrance examination
+AIIMS: All India Institute of medical science entrance examination

-- AIPMT: All India – Pre-Medical / Pre-Dental Entrance Exam (AIPMT) / National Entrance & Eligibility Test (NEET)
+AIPMT: All India – Pre-Medical / Pre-Dental Entrance Exam (AIPMT) / National Entrance & Eligibility Test (NEET)

-- 15% of the total seats in all medical & dental colleges in India are reserved for candidates who top the NEET examination.
+15% of the total seats in all medical & dental colleges in India are reserved for candidates who top the NEET examination.

 State-level entrance exams